CharalamposZisis/Ecommerce_Analysis/README.md

 # Ecommerce_Analysis
 This dataset contains customer, product, order, and review data from an online retail platform.
 Each row represents an order transaction with associated customer and product details.
 On this project i will create a Database through SQL and next i will analyze my data.

+Project Overview steps:
+-- Create a database for Ecommerce Analysis
+-- Project Structure, Logging And Exception Handling -- EDA And Model Training
+-- Data Ingestion
+-- Data Transformation
+-- Model Trainer
+-- Predict Pipeline
+-- Model Deployment on AWS

+## Database and SQL quering.##
-The queries i will try to answer in order to gain deeper knowledge about my data are:
+The queries i will try to answer (using SQL) in order to gain deeper knowledge about my data are:

 Basic Queries